Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 • Legal Strategy and Representation: Offering strategic advice tailored to the father’s unique circumstances and representing his interests vigorously in court.

 The assistance of a father’s rights attorney is not just about legal battles; it’s about ensuring that fathers have the opportunity to remain integral and positive figures in their children’s lives, with financial obligations that reflect true fairness and equity.
-The Law Office of Richard Roman Shum is equipped to handle these sensitive issues with the dedication and understanding needed to protect the rights and interests of fathers in New York.
+Law Office of Richard Roman Shum, Esq. is equipped to handle these sensitive issues with the dedication and understanding needed to protect the rights and interests of fathers in New York.

 We Are Here to Help You